top of page

 This aligns with me, and also enables me to build on my own Core Values.

-Our Under 13's Boys are playing their first season 11v11 having stepped up from the 9v9 Format.
+Our Under 13's Boys have played their first season 11v11 having stepped up from the 9v9 Format.

 The team lost a number of players last season.
 As the boys went to high school friendship groups mix and change and some players stopped playing, others went to new teams where their new social group of friends where at and some others left to play Saturday Football too.